Materials Engineering

 20/03/2020 18:02

 The Civil Infrastructure Engineering program at Joinville Campus aims to train engineers capable of using and advancing scientific and technological knowledge to provide infrastructure that tackles human, natural, social and economic challenges.
-A civil infrastructure engineer specializes in civil works, with an emphasis on large-scale infrastructure projects, such as highways, railways, metros, dams, tunnels, bridges, waterways, ports, airports, coastal structures, and sanitation.

 The program seeks to keep a constant and permanently updated contact with technology and executive methods, and uses innovative approaches to combine traditional knowledge with new technologies.